NUbots/NUbots/module/skill/KickWalk/README.md

 - `message::skill::Kick` Task requesting the robot to kick
 - `message::skill::Walk` A Task requesting to walk, containing a vector with the desired velocity target, a boolean indicating whether to kick, and the leg to use when kicking.
-- `message::behaviour::state::WalkState` which contains data about the robot's current movement.

 ## Emits